fatihcandev/url-shortening-api-landing-page/README.md

 - <a href="https://rel.ink/">Relink API</a>
 - <a href="https://sweetalert2.github.io">sweetalert</a>
 - VS Code
+- <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer" target="_blank">Live Server</a> (VS Code extension.
+Allows you to see the changes realtime when you save the code.)
 - <a href="https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode" target="_blank">Prettier</a> (VS Code extension.
 Formats the code so you read it easily.)